Do We Need Subsidiarity in Software?: Interview Results

 \textbf{Resisting corporate excess} relates to participant desires to resist corporate overreach in data usage, including the behavioral modification that comes from targeted advertising and recommendation algorithms.
-As examples, P5 expressed concerns with algorithms \textit{``being able to detect when someone's about to enter a manic episode based off of their behavior on their computer, and they'll start flooding them with ads...and they'll spend a ton of money''} P14 expressed concerns with algorithms leading to extreme ideologies.
-P11 expressed concerns with social media's data-powered addictive algorithms impacting real-life relationships: \textit{``say the company is changing your algorithm to get you hooked...you're creating unhealthy habits being online for hours and...you're not creating authentic relationships.''} Resisting corporate excess was mentioned by 2 participants for browsers, 3 participants for search engines, 4 participants for to social media, and was mentioned by 7 unique participants.
+As examples, P5 expressed concerns with algorithms \textit{``being able to detect when someone's about to enter a manic episode based off of their behavior on their computer, and they'll start flooding them with ads...and they'll spend a ton of money.''} P14 expressed concerns with algorithms leading to extreme ideologies.
+P11 expressed concerns with social media's data-powered addictive algorithms impacting real-life relationships: \textit{``say the company is changing your algorithm to get you hooked...you're creating unhealthy habits being online for hours and...you're not creating authentic relationships.''}